jbreeden/mruby-bindings/README.md

 ```

 This should create a directory called `./mruby-bindings.out/`.
 This directory
-just holder intermediate results.
+just holds intermediate results.
 The finalized gem files should be pulled
 into `./src`, `./include`, `./mrbgem`.
 You should also find an `mrbgem.rake`
 file in your project's root folder.